 The Meteorite Crater In Popigai

 Heading out to the wilds of Siberia, you’ll find the Popigai Crater, a wonder of nature with a story that could rival any blockbuster movie.
-Around 35 million years ago, a massive space rock decided to make a rather dramatic entrance, crashing into Earth and leaving behind this gigantic crater.
-We’re talking about a crash landing that was so epic, it ranks as one of the largest known meteorite impact sites on Earth.
-But wait, that’s not all; this crash site turned out to be the motherlode of impact diamonds created by the immense pressure and heat from the meteorite impact.
+Around 35 million years ago, a massive space rock crashed into Earth and left behind this gigantic crater (it was one of the largest known meteorite impact sites on Earth) but the pressure and heat of the impact created thousands of diamonds.

 Russian Old Believers Communities

 In the vast expanse of Russia, tucked away in corners where the modern world seems like a distant rumor, you can still find a few communities of the ‘Old Believers’.
 For centuries, they have been guardians of ancient Russian customs and religious practices.
-In the 17th century, the Russian Orthodox Church made certain changes to the ways rituals and liturgies are performed with the reforms of Patriarch Nikon of Moscow.
-A small part of Russia’s population rejected this new way of doing things and they’ve been doing their own thing ever since.
+In the 17th century, the Russian Orthodox Church made certain changes to the ways rituals and liturgies were performed after the reforms of Patriarch Nikon of Moscow.
+A small part of Russia’s population rejected this new way of doing things and they’ve been keeping to their old ways ever since.

 The Road of Bones